PadWorld-Entertainment/worldofpadman/README.md

 [![image](https://worldofpadman.net/wp-content/uploads/wop_header01.png)](https://worldofpadman.net)

 World of PADMAN is an incredibly carefully designed and colorful freeware fun shooter for young and young-at-heart people, created by cartoonist and illustrator ENTE and the WoP team, aka.
 [PadWorld Entertainment](https://worldofpadman.net/about/team/).
 For more information about the game please visit the official [World of PADMAN website](https://worldofpadman.net).
+All notable changes to this game are documented in [CHANGELOG.md](CHANGELOG.md).

 ## License